connectrpc/connectrpc.com/docs/governance/rfc/005-python-implementation.md

 That's an unacceptable trade-off to make because ASGI interoperability is important for integrating connect servers into larger applications, like those running on Django, Starlette or FastAPI.

-### Justification for only supporting Connect on the client
+### Justification for not supporting gRPC on the client

 Implementing a correct gRPC client again requires low-level control over the transport stack.
 The connect client would need to accept an extremely low-level and generic transport, even when contacting connect servers, just to support gRPC.